In honor of many upcoming trips to the cheery land of Disney, thought I’d post my favorites of this magical place.

 Blue Bayou – Inside of the Pirates of the Caribbean ride (not my favorite restaurant, but it was cool to experience – be ready for a long wait and make reservations ahead of time.
 Next to the famous Club 33) in New Orleans Square; has similar food to Cafe Orleans if you’re looking for a not as expensive option with the same cuisine.
 I always order the Monte Cristo and they have the best chicken gumbo soup

 Redd Rockett’s Pizza Port/Alien Pizza Planet– Cute themed with Toy Story for now, but not sure how long this will be called Pizza Planet.
-Love the pastas especially the Count Down Chicken Fusilli (like fettuccine alfredo), Terra Nova Vegetable Pasta (has a slight spicy kick to it) and Mars-inara with meatballs; please pass on the pizza (tastes like microwave frozen stuff)….you can thank me later (in Tomorrowland by Space Mountain)
+Love the pastas especially the Count Down Chicken Fusilli (like fettuccine alfredo), Terra Nova Vegetable Pasta (has a slight spicy kick to it) and Mars-inara with meatballs (in Tomorrowland by Space Mountain)

 Tortilla Joes – Also in Downtown Disney and they have the best chicken flautas.
 Also loved their chicken street taco plate – the sauce has a little kick to it

 French Market Restaurant – Love the french dip or pulled pork sandwich!
-Super filing dinner choice located in New Orleans Square and conveniently located to the Mint Julep bar.
+Super filing dinner choice located in New Orleans Square and conveniently located next to the Mint Julep bar.
 Also the corn chowder is a favorite.